-Above: We first show just how different the test scores of Black and White students are: In the top one percent of all test takers in Texas public schools, for example, White students outnumber Black students fifty-to-one; in the lowest achieving percentile, Black students outnumber White students instead three-to-one.
-We then show that, for any given level of achievement, Black students are (i) much less likely than their White counterparts to be enrolled consistently in gifted programs; (ii) much more likely to attempt a college degree of any kind, particularly at the lower end of the test-score distribution, although less likely (not pictured) to complete those degrees; and (iii) earning significantly less, even at the very top of the test-score distribution, where the gap is close to $20,000 annually.
+Above: We first show just how different the test scores of Black and white students are: In the top one percent of all test takers in Texas public schools, for example, white students outnumber Black students fifty-to-one; in the lowest achieving percentile, Black students outnumber white students instead three-to-one.
+We then show that, for any given level of achievement, Black students are (i) much less likely than their white counterparts to be enrolled consistently in gifted programs; (ii) much more likely to attempt a college degree of any kind, particularly at the lower end of the test-score distribution, although less likely (not pictured) to complete those degrees; and (iii) earning significantly less, even at the very top of the test-score distribution, where the gap is close to $20,000 annually.

 Abstract